Hendrix-CS/csci151/labs/maze-astar.md

 The next method to implement is `element`.
-This should return the **root** element, which will always be stored in the first position of the ArrayList.
-Make sure to do the `emptyCheck` to throw an exception if there are no elements in the heap.
+This should return the **root** element, which will always be stored in the first position of the ArrayList. <!--Make sure to do the `emptyCheck` to throw an exception if there are no elements in the heap.-->

 Then, you should implement the `add` method.
 New elements are added to the end of the ArrayList, and then filtered up repeatedly when the